Procedural Barriers and the ‘Right to Seek’ Asylum in the Biden Era

 This move is yet another regulation among the patchwork of executive actions in the past year from the Biden administration that seek to control high migrant encounter rates at the southern border which are seen as a huge political liability in an election year.
 The Proclamation joins the post-Title-42 ‘Asylum Transit Ban’ regulation (known officially as the ‘Circumvention of Lawful Pathways’ rule) which began in May of 2023, and an additional ‘Application of Certain Mandatory Bars in Fear Screenings’ rule still pending final publication.
 Together these regulations have formed a restrictive border regime drastically limiting asylum eligibility for many would-be seekers.

-The increasingly high procedural burden placed on asylum-seeking migrants who fear persecution in their countries of origin perfectly encapsulate the century-old debate about the right of individuals to seek asylum vs. the state’s power to control who can and cannot enter into its territory.
-While the Universal Declaration of Human Rights gives all the ‘right to seek…asylum from persecution’ (language that was first introduced by the U.S. delegation), it purposely leaves the act of granting asylum up to each state of refuge.
-Over time, and especially within the last decade in the US, this interplay between the rights of asylum-seekers and state sovereignty has generally worked against asylum-seekers.
+The increasingly high procedural burdens placed on asylum-seeking migrants at the U.S. southern border perfectly encapsulates the century-old debate about the right of individuals to seek asylum vs. the power of the state to control who can and cannot enter into its territory.
+While the Universal Declaration of Human Rights gives all the ‘right to seek…asylum from persecution’ (language that was first introduced by the U.S. delegation), it purposely left the act of granting asylum up to each state of refuge.
+Over time, and especially within the last decade in the U.S., this interplay between the rights of asylum-seekers and state sovereignty has generally worked against asylum-seekers.
 These regulations continue that trend and also signal a significant shift in U.S. asylum procedure that, if left unchallenged, will establish a new paradigm for U.S. border control.

 Specifically, through these highly technical, procedurally burdensome reception mechanisms, the onus is placed squarely on the shoulders of asylum-seeking migrants to prove they are the ‘right’ kind of seekers through official, pre-approved pathways.
-Yet these ‘pathways’ carry with them few accommodations for migrants fleeing persecution who won’t have the means or capacity to comply with each and every procedural checkpoint, inevitably leading to refoulement for many and the denial of the procedural right to seek asylum for most.
-In other words, by manipulating what it looks like to ‘seek’ asylum, the U.S can thinly maintain that it upholds the ‘right’ for migrants to seek asylum while bypassing the reality that thousands upon thousands of asylum-seekers will be shut out from that right, even after gaining access to U.S. territory.
+Yet these ‘pathways’ are rife with procedural barriers that provide relatively few accommodations for migrants fleeing persecution who don’t have the means or capacity to comply with each and every checkpoint.
+In other words, by manipulating what it looks like to ‘seek’ asylum, the U.S. can thinly maintain that it upholds the ‘right’ for migrants to seek asylum while bypassing the reality that thousands upon thousands of asylum-seekers will be shut out from that right, even after gaining access to U.S. territory.

 First, even prior to arriving at the U.S. border, asylum-seeking migrants are required to have applied for —and have been denied— asylum in any country they transited through.
 Those who haven’t and who later seek asylum in the U.S. will be working against a presumption of ineligibility for asylum.
 With limited exceptions, this presumption of ineligibility will be applied to all who can’t otherwise show they suffer an ‘acute’ medical emergency, are facing ‘imminent and extreme danger’, or are victim to a ‘severe form’ of human trafficking.
 These descriptive terms highlight the high-level of urgency and proof that asylum-seeking migrants are required to show in order to overcome this bar.